Buying Property in Portugal

 Property Evaluation

-The bank will hire an engineer to evaluate the property you decided to purchase.
-The Portuguese banks currently lend between 60-80 percent of the property value.
+The bank will hire an engineer to appraise the property you wish to purchase.
+Typically, banks will lend between 60% and 80% of the property’s value.

 Required Documents for Mortgage

-• Proof of address, for this, the recent utility bill works
+• Proof of address (e.g., recent utility bill)

 Acquiring Home and Life Insurance

-Home and life insurance are required by law in Portugal when applying for a mortgage loan.
+Home and life insurance are mandatory in Portugal when applying for a mortgage loan.

 Buying Property in Portugal: Pitfalls